 CNES projects library

 Albert Einstein’s theory of general relativity predicts that time slows near a source of gravitation.
 As a result, it passes more quickly at the top than at the foot of the Eiffel Tower.
 This ‘Einstein effect’—also called gravitational redshift—is even more clearly perceptible in space, which is why satellite positioning systems like GPS or Europe’s Galileo have to factor it in to obtain a precise positional fix.
 In their 20,000-km orbit, these systems’ atomic clocks gain 40 microseconds every day with respect to Earth-bound clocks.
-The PHARAO mission is designed to take timekeeping to new levels of accuracy.
+The PHARAO mission is designed to measure this effect with new levels of accuracy.

-Mid 2018, PHARAO will become the first cold-atom clock ever to orbit Earth, attached to a porch on the European Columbus module outside the International Space Station (ISS).
+PHARAO will become the first caesium cold-atom clock ever to orbit Earth and operate as part of a time-comparison network, attached to a porch on the European Columbus module outside the International Space Station (ISS).
 PHARAO is called a ‘cold-atom’ clock because its caesium atoms are laser-cooled to a temperature approaching absolute zero (–273°C) to render them virtually motionless so that the ‘tick-tock’ oscillations of the wave they emit can be counted more accurately.
 According to the SI international system of units, a second is defined as the duration of 9,192,631,770 oscillation cycles of a caesium atom.

 The PHARAO mission’s clock draws extensively on research conducted at French laboratories.
 Its constituent elements were built by French manufacturers and then assembled and tested by CNES.
 PHARAO is the core component of the European ACES mission (Atomic Clock Ensemble in Space).